vvkisil/MoebInv-notebooks/Introduction/README.md

-# MoebInv notebooks
+# Introductory MoebInv notebooks
-A collections of notebooks on Lie-Möbius sphere geometry and MoebInv package.
-We discuss and discover mathematical aspects of the theory using a dedicated software.
+This folder contains notebooks which introduce basics of the MoebInv package.

-See the [annotated Table of Contents](https://github.com/vvkisil/MoebInv-notebooks/blob/master/Table%20of%20contents.ipynb) as a Jupyter notebook.
+See the top-level [annotated Table of Contents](https://github.com/vvkisil/MoebInv-notebooks/blob/master/Table%20of%20contents.ipynb) as a Jupyter notebook.

 ## Running MoebInv notebooks